Skip to Content

 )

-Female IBW = (0.9 x height in cm) - 92
+Female ideal body weight (IBW, kg) = (0.9 × height in cm) − 92

 AIBW is equivalent to adjusted body weight (AdjBW).

-• Based on an AIBW of 59.2 kg, the dose would be 355 mg per cycle (4 vials)
+• Based on an AIBW of 59.1 kg, the dose would be 355 mg per cycle (4 vials).
+One vial contains 100 mg of mirvetuximab soravtansine-gynx in 20 mL (5 mg/mL)1

-Dose modifications may help manage treatment-related toxicities
+Dose modifications may help manage treatment-related toxicities1

 Instructions for preparation1

-Temperature icon
+Temperature Icon

 Remove the vials of ELAHERE from the refrigerator and allow to warm to room temperature